scikit-learn/enhancement_proposals/slep019/proposal.rst

   changes to the main branches.
 These considerations should lead to the diversification of contribution paths [4]_.

-Rather than introducing a fully new fledge structure and Governance, we propose getting in a state which allows small incremental changes overtime.
+Rather than introducing entirely new structure and Governance, we propose changes to the existing ones which allow for small incremental modifications over time.

 Proposed changes
 ----------------